- The MTV Music Video Awards air live from Radio City Music Hall on Sunday, August 20th.

 Video of the Year belongs to Childish Gambino’s “This is America”.
 There is reason behind those -400 odds.
 It was thoughtful, provocative, forceful — the safest bet to place, by all means.
 Unfortunately, safe bets do not always equal great returns.

 “God’s Plan” is a catchy song with an endearing video, and “No Tears Left to Cry” may be wonderful to watch, but neither compare to the artistic endeavour of Donald Glover’s Childish Gambino.
 You could go ahead and take a chance on the Carters here, but maybe just watch the video for “This is America” one last time before you do.

-Prospective bettors can find slightly different odds in Bovada‘s entertainment section.
-Head there if you do want to bet the favorites, as Cardi and Childish Gambino are at -200 and -250, respectively, in Artist of the Year and Video of the Year.
+Head to the books if you do want to bet the favorites, as Cardi and Childish Gambino are at -200 and -250, respectively, in Artist of the Year and Video of the Year.